Connect an LLM Client to Your Site

 How it works

 Aigentably registers your tools via navigator.modelContext in the browser.
-When an AI agent navigates to your page, it discovers these tools and can call them on behalf of the user — no scraping, no guessing.
+When an AI agent navigates to your page, it discovers these tools and can call them on behalf of the user, without scraping or guessing.

 Enable WebMCP in Chrome